dfguan/deSPI/README.md

 ### Memory Requirements

-The memory footprint of deSPI is relatively small for read classification, e.g., using the 1742 RefSeq complete genomes as reference, deSPI requires 11 gigabytes to classify the input reads.
+The memory footprint of deSPI is relatively small for read classification, e.g., using the 12274 RefSeq complete genomes (5975 bacterial, 219 archaea, 6080 viral genomes) as reference, deSPI requires 25 gigabytes to classify the input reads.
 However, it is worthnoting that, deSPI requires relatively large memory to construct the reference index, e.g., it requires over 100 gigabytes to construct the index of RefSeq complete genomes.
 This is mainly due to the index construction of deSPI is still under optimization.The memory footprint will be much lower in the later version.

 To make it easier to use, we provide a pre-built index of  RefSeq complete genomes, which is available at: https://drive.google.com/open?id=0Bwibkj8plEJrSExWMm1LcXFWNnc